Daafip/ewatercycle-hbv/README.md

-# eWaterCycle plugin example: a leaky bucket model
+# eWaterCycle plugin - HBV

-This repository is a template for adding models to eWatercycle, and will guide you through all required steps.
+This package is based on the [Leaky bucket](https://github.com/eWaterCycle/ewatercycle-leakybucket/tree/main)

 ## Installation
 Install this package alongside your eWaterCycle installation